raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/install-opencv.md

 ```

 ## Install OpenCV with pip
-Finally, we can enter install OpenCV very simply with the command:
+Finally, we can enter install OpenCV very simply using pip.
+Note that if you still have python2.7 on your system and you are not working with a virtual environment with python3, you will need to type in `pip3` rather than `pip`:

 ```
 pip install opencv-contrib-python